Hydrox (breathing gas): Memorial dives

 In July 2012, after about a year of preparation and planning, members of the Swedish Historical Diving Society and the Royal Institute of Technology Diving Club, performed a series of hydrox dives in Arne Zetterström's memory.
 These were performed using the same breathing mixture of 96% hydrogen and 4% oxygen as was developed and tested by Zetterström in the 1940s.
 The dives were made to a depth of 40 m, just deep enough to be able to use the oxygen-lean gas mixture.
 Project Leader Ola Lindh commented that in order to repeat Zetterström's record, the team would need to dive to 160 m, and even today a dive to that depth requires planning and equipment beyond the capabilities of most divers.

-Experimental rebreather dive
+Hydreliox rebreather dives

-A 230 m hydrox dive in the Pearse Resurgence in New Zealand was made on 14 February 2023 by Richard Harris, using a Megalodon rebreather.
+An experimental 230 m hydreliox dive in the Pearse Resurgence in New Zealand was made on 14 February 2023 by Richard Harris, using a Megalodon rebreather.
 This dive is estimated to be the 54th reported experimental hydrogen dive conducted in the last 80 years by military, commercial and technical divers, and the first reported hydrogen dive using a rebreather.
 Two Megalodon rebreathers connected at the bailout valve were used for the dive, one with trimix diluent (O_{2}, N_{2}, He), the other with hydreliox (O_{2}, H_{2}, He).
 It was also the first hydrogen diluent dive in a cave.

+In 2024, Harris and Craig Challen dived to 284 m and 272 m respectively using hydreliox.